Daly City, California: Neighborhoods

 Neighborhoods of Daly City include Westlake, St. Francis Heights, Serramonte, Top of the Hill, Hillside, Crocker, Southern Hills, and Bayshore.
 Westlake is notable for its distinct architecture and for being among the earliest examples of a planned, large-tract suburb.
 It was the inspiration for Malvina Reynolds' 1962 song "Little Boxes", and later a coffee-table book and documentary Little Boxes: The Architecture of a Classic Midcentury Suburb.
 Bayshore, the easternmost neighborhood of Daly City, was an incorporated city, Bayshore City, from 1932 to 1940; it was annexed to Daly City in 1963.
 Several Daly City neighborhoods, such as Crocker, Southern Hills, and Bayshore, share a street grid and similar characteristics with adjacent San Francisco neighborhoods, such as Crocker-Amazon and Visitacion Valley.

 Several neighborhoods associated with Daly City lie outside of its city limits.
 Broadmoor is an unincorporated area completely surrounded by Daly City.
 Colma is an incorporated town sandwiched between Daly City, South San Francisco, and San Bruno Mountain.
-These enclaves are in charge of their own police and fire services, but also share some services with Daly City.
+These enclaves are in charge of their own police and fire services, but share some services with Daly City.

 Climate

-Daly City's climate is similar to that of San Francisco's western areas such as the Richmond District and Sunset District areas, with fog occurring in the spring and early-to-late summer.
-Julys and Augusts, on rare occasions, peak over 75 °F. Summers are cool and dry, whereas winters are mild and wet.
+Daly City's climate is similar to that of San Francisco's western areas such as the Richmond District and Sunset District, with fog occurring in the spring and early-to-late summer.
+In July and August, on rare occasions, temperatures peak over 75 °F. Summers are cool and dry, whereas winters are mild and wet.